Calle Jarnkrok Game Preview: Maple Leafs vs. Blue Jackets

-Calle Jarnkrok and the Toronto Maple Leafs will meet the Columbus Blue Jackets at 7:00 PM ET on Saturday, December 23, 2023.
-Prop bets for Jarnkrok in that upcoming Maple Leafs-Blue Jackets game are available, so check out our stats to help you.
+Calle Jarnkrok and the Toronto Maple Leafs will play the Columbus Blue Jackets at 7:00 PM ET on Friday, December 29, 2023.
+Fancy a wager on Jarnkrok in the Maple Leafs-Blue Jackets matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.